 All teenagers are different.
 But many enjoy spending their free time doing things like shopping, going to parties, being with friends, gaming and using social media, texting, watching movies, reading and going to the beach or park.

 Teenagers are also spending an increasing amount of their free time in structured extracurricular activities like arts and sports.
-And they often feel bored with unstructured spare time.

-Free time with parents and family
+Free time and activities with you

-One of the joys of the teenage years is discovering the things you have in common with your teenage child, or new things your child might open your eyes to.
 Spending free time together is a great way to stay connected with your teenage child.

 These activities might not happen spontaneously.
 You might need to discuss ideas with your child and plan to spend some time together.

-If spending free time with you is a new thing, your child might take a bit of persuading before she’s keen.
+If spending free time with you is a new thing, your child might take a bit of encouraging before she’s keen.
 If this is an issue, you could consider inviting one or two of your child’s friends along as well.

 If you spend time together often enough, your child will probably build up more enthusiasm, so keep trying.
 You might need to try a range of activities before you find one you both like.